FREQUENTLY ASKED QUESTIONS

 Unfortunately, we are unable to do so at this time.
 In order to give each of our clients the proper amount of time and attention they have come to expect from us, we ask that you please schedule a time to visit our office.

 Yes.
-We are able to assist individuals and companies almost anywhere in the world so on as they are concerned with U.S. immigration laws.
+We are able to assist individuals and companies almost anywhere in the world so long as it concerns U.S. immigration laws.

 This varies depending on both the type of case you have and also the facts of your case.
 Although it is not an absolute necessity for our initial consultation, any of the applicable documents listed below will be helpful in evaluating your case:

 - All documents which you have received from the Immigration Service or the United States Embassy or Consulate abroad

 - Driver's License

 - School Transcripts/Diplomas

 Presently our office accepts credit cards (Visa/Mastercard/Discover), debit cards, checks, and cash.

 Our attorneys handle their clients' cases individually by preparing petition letters, contacting clients, and following up on pending cases.
 Each client's package is reviewed by one of our most experienced attorneys for a final check before it is sent out to USCIS.

 Yes, our services and fees typically include preparation for interviews.
 Most cases also include attendance by the attorney at an interview unless the client specifically requests otherwise or unless it is a case requiring an interview outside the city of Houston.
 If an interview should take place outside of Houston, Texas, we can make special arrangements to attend the interview.